Heralded Emission Detection in InAs/ZnSe Quantum Dot Solids Using Time-Correlated Photons: The detailed configuration of the setup

 \subsection{Time-Correlated Single Photon Counting (TCSPC)}

 The setup for TCSPC measurements closely follows that used for HED, with the primary difference being the excitation source: a 470 nm pulsed laser (LDH-P-C-470, PicoQuant).
 The laser repetition rate is reduced to 2.5 MHz using an external controller (PDL 820, PicoQuant) to meet the desired excitation conditions.
-Along the excitation path, a 500 nm short-pass filter (FESH0500, Thorlabs) is combined with a set of neutral density filters (NE20B, NE20A, and NE10A-A; Thorlabs), reducing the excitation fluence to 6.37 nJ/cm², which cause the exciton number per pulse $\langle N\rangle \ll 1$.
-All other optical components remain unchanged from the HES setup.
+Along the excitation path, a 500 nm short-pass filter (FESH0500, Thorlabs) is combined with a set of neutral density filters (NE20B, NE20A, and NE10A-A; Thorlabs), reducing the excitation fluence to 6.37 nJ/cm², which cause the exciton number per pulse $\langle N\rangle \ll 1$ (See the following section to discuss the value).
+All other optical components remain unchanged from the HED setup.

 For TCSPC measurements, a start-stop mode is used on the same Time Tagger in place of a second-order correlation algorithm.
 In this mode, detection events on two channels are recorded as start and stop signals, and the time differences between them are compiled into a histogram.
 For consistency with HED data, the histogram bin width is set to 1 ns.